ProtocolONE/ptah-docs/content/docs/seo.md

 That's why the uploaded favicon leads to the brand recognition in search results.

 {{< hint >}}
-To upload a favicon, click the Settings icon on the top menu.
-Choose the SEO tab to upload a favicon and click Save.
+To upload a favicon, click the *Settings icon* on the top menu.
+Choose the *SEO tab* to upload a favicon and click *Save*.
 {{< /hint >}}

 Recommended favicon parameters: